Demartek Storage Networking Interface Comparison

 - SAN interface — FC has a future as a SAN interface for the foreseeable future.
 There has been a huge investment (US$ Billions) in FC infrastructure over the years, primarily in enterprise datacenters, which is likely to remain deployed for many years.

-- Disk drive interface — FC is at end-of-life as a disk drive interface, as the disk drive and SSD manufacturers have moved to 6Gb/s SAS as the interface for enterprise drives.
+- Disk drive interface — FC has reached end-of-life as a disk drive interface, as the disk drive and SSD manufacturers have moved to 6Gb/s and 12Gb/s SAS as the interface for enterprise drives.
 We expect to see the FC interface on 3.5-inch disk drives to live a while to maintain spare parts, due to the relatively large number of 3.5-inch FC disk drives in enterprise disk subsystems.
 We expect to see relatively few 2.5-inch enterprise disk drives with an FC interface.

 - 40Gb/s and 100Gb/s — 40Gb/s is a year or two away, possibly in the same time period as 32Gb FC.
 The IEEE 802.3ba 40Gb/s and 100Gb/s Ethernet standards were ratified in June 2010.
 Products are expected to follow over time.
 It is expected that 40Gb FCoE and 100Gb FCoE based on the 2010 standards will be used initially for Inter-Switch Link (ISL) cores, thereby maintaining 10Gb FCoE as the predominant FCoE edge connection through at least 2013.
 It is expected that future versions of 100GFCoE cables and connectors will be available in 10x10 configurations and later in 4x25 configurations.
 See the connector types section below for discussion on 40Gb and 100Gb connectors.

-- IB — 100Gb/s (Enhanced Data Rate or EDR) in 2013-2014.
+- IB — 100Gb/s (Enhanced Data Rate or EDR) is expected to become available by the end of 2014.
 EDR will use the same 25/28G technology that will be used by other interfaces such as Ethernet and Fibre Channel.
-See the Connector section below.
+See the Connector section below regarding the 25/28G technology.
+InfiniBand High Data Rate (HDR), supporting twice the speed of EDR, is expected in 2017.

 - iSCSI — follows Ethernet roadmap (see FCoE roadmap above).